wwu-cryo/Antarctic_Nutrients_JGRBiogeosciences/README.md

 - Pigment normalization and ratio analysis

 ## Citation
 If using this repository or associated data, please cite the associated manuscript.

+The code in this repository is licensed under the MIT License.

+The data associated with this project are available under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+This permits unrestricted use, distribution, and reproduction in any medium, provided appropriate credit is given to the original author(s).

+A permanent, citable version of the data and code is archived in Zenodo: [DOI to be added upon publication].